Budibase/website/content/blog/app-building/data-access-control.md

 These constraints stem from established best practices, as well as formal regulations like GDPR, CCPA, HIPAA, PIPEDA, and NIST.

 While these all differ in terms of their specific content and the requirements placed on organizations, each one places limits on how subjects’ personal data can be accessed, and by whom.
+This relates to levels of access within database access control.

 Most formal regulations stipulate in one way or another that only entities which need to access different data should be able to do so.
 Additionally, subjects’ data should only normally be accessed by the entities and for the reasons they initially consented to.

-As such, effective access control will inevitably form a core part of your compliance efforts.
+As such, effective access control will inevitably form a core part of your compliance efforts - whether this is the responsibility of database administrators, data owners, or some other stakeholder.

 ![Data access control efficiency](https://res.cloudinary.com/daog6scxm/image/upload/v1653387401/cms/Efficiency_tri6jk.png "Data access control efficiency")

 #### 3. Efficiency

-Data access control is also an important tool for maximizing efficiency across different applications, workflows, and processes.
+Data access governance is also an important tool for maximizing efficiency across different applications, workflows, and processes.
 A key part of this is limiting the number of actions that users can take.

 At the level of applications, this helps to ensure that user interfaces are as streamlined and effective as possible.
 At the database level, it helps to minimize labor costs stemming from unnecessary errors, security breaches, and administration tasks.